 A product label can have the following statuses:

-See Activating/deactivating a product label to learn how a Back Office user can activate and deactivate product labels in the Back Office.
+To learn how a Back Office user can activate and deactivate product labels in the Back Office, see Edit product labels

 Product label exclusivity

-See Creating product labels to learn how a Back Office user can create an exclusive product label.
+To learn how a Back Office user can create an exclusive product label, see Creating product labels.